Michigan State Housing Development Authority

 Since 1970 MSHDA has financed nearly 400 multi-family housing developments throughout the State of Michigan.
 These apartment and town home complexes are privately owned and managed, but many offer rental subsidies or other assistance to low- and moderate-income individuals and families in Michigan.
-A list of MSHDA-financed development locations and phone numbers is available from MSHDA's directory of Subsidized Housing.
+A list of federal, state, and local government financed developments is available from the Michigan Preservation Information Exchange (MIPIE).

-If you are a non-profit organization or a local government, and planning a development between 1 and 24 units, then check out our Office of Community Development to see what wonderful things they can do for you!
+If you are a non-profit organization or a local government, and planning a development between 1 and 24 units, then check out our Community Development Division to see what wonderful things they can do for you!

 Are you looking for projects on which to bid?
 If so, check out our list of projects by area.
 In it you will find projects which are currently under construction, along with the builder's name and contact phone number.